oop-it-kmitl-61/Mini-Fighting-Game/README.md

 * Group 7

 * Use libGDX
-* We make code in dir ./core
+* We make code in /core/src/com/mygdx/game
-* We make assets in dir ./core/assets
+* We make assets in /core/assets
-* If possible, Please use Git Emoji when commit.